-If you create a function screen switch (see also Functions) to screen Industrial Performance Analyzer, the IPA filter dialog is displayed.
-There you can set filters and make settings which are taken into account when the Runtime switches to the screen Industrial Performance Analyzer.
+If you create a screen switching function (see Functions) for an Industrial Performance Analyzer screen, you are shown the IPA filter dialog.
+Here, you can set filters and change settings that are taken into account when switching to the Industrial Performance Analyzer screen.

-You can find more information about the settings of the filter dialog in chapter Filter (on page 20).
+You can find details on the settings in the filter dialog in the Filters (on page 20) chapter.

-4.6 Function Create/print IPA document
+4.6 Function: Create/print IPA document

-With this function, you can automatically create an IPA report and save it as an HTML document or print it out on the Windows standard printer.
-You can find the function in the group AML and CEL.
+With this function, you can automatically create an IPA evaluation and save it as an HTML document or print it out on a Windows standard printer.
+You can find the function under the AML and CEL grouping.

-The can use the same filter options in the same way as when using the screen switch function to the screen Industrial Performance Analyzer.
-On tab Target document you select whether the report should be printed on the Windows standard printer or saved as a file in the export folder.
+The filter possibilities and the filter configuration correspond to the screen switching function on the Industrial Performance Analyzer screen.
+On the Target document tab, you select whether the evaluation is to be output on the Windows standard printer or to a file in the export directory.

-If you want to save the report to a file, activate checkbox To file and enter a name for the file.
+If you want to save the evaluation to a file, activate the To file checkbox and enter a name.